Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 This was ran on NVIDIA TITAN RTX.
 The plot for NVIDIA GPU is what you would expect, the computation is faster with cupy (i.e. on GPU) compared to numpy (i.e. on CPU) for non-trivial image size.
+This result is what you would expect.
+The computation on GPU is slow for the image size less than **61 x 77**, this is due to the overhead of moving things to the device (gpu) is significant compared to the time taken for actual computation.

+We expect the AMD result to be on similar lines to NVIDIA one, as soon as the device synchronization issue is fixed.

 ### Running the analysis